Provost’s Postdoctoral Fellowship Program

 - $2,000 for professional development activities (travel to/registration for a workshop/conference, etc.)

-Nominations must be made by the Johns Hopkins faculty member who will be the scholar’s primary mentor.
+Nominations must be made (and submitted) by the Johns Hopkins faculty member who will be the scholar’s primary mentor.
 Nominees may be graduate students from Johns Hopkins or other institutions who have completed a doctoral degree or will complete their requirements by the fellowship start date; current JHU postdoctoral scholars, or individuals coming to JHU with postdoctoral training from other institutions, who received their degrees within the last four years; or professional applicants (who have an MD, JD, etc.) who are within four years of completing their professional or clinical training.

 Nominations are welcome from any area of study, and priority consideration will be given to nominees in fields where there are fewer women or underrepresented minorities and to individuals whose funding has been exhausted.